open-cluster-management-io/enhancements/enhancements/sig-architecture/70-spread-policy/README.md

 	TopologyKeyType TopologyKeyType `json:"topologyKeyType"`

 	// MaxSkew describes the degree to which the workload may be unevenly distributed.
-	// If not omitted, the scheduler would not schedule if MaxSkew cannot be satisfied.
+	// If present, the scheduler will not schedule if the MaxSkew cannot be satisfied.
 	// The minimum possible value is 1.
 	// +optional
 	// +kubebuilder:validation:Minimum=1